Is now a good time to buy a house?

 In a nutshell, it involves adding a parent’s income to the mortgage application alongside your own.
 This can make it easier to pass lenders’ mortgage affordability checks and give them the confidence to offer you a bigger loan.

 If you’re struggling to save a deposit, a Deposit Boost could be just the thing you’re looking for.
 To be eligible for a Deposit Boost, you’ll need the help of a home-owning friend or family member who’s willing to release equity from within their property and put it towards your deposit as a gift.

 Family Springboard mortgages

 A family springboard mortgage makes the most of a relative’s savings without taking their money away from them forever.
 Instead of giving you a deposit as a gift, your family member will need to lock their savings away in an account held by the lender for a set period of time.

 If you make your mortgage payments on time each month, your booster will get their savings back (plus interest) at the end of the agreed term.
 Take a look at our guide to springboard mortgages to learn more.

 With Dynamic Ownership, you and up to five others can purchase a property together as co-owners.
 Each owner will hold individual equity in the home, and everyone’s contributions are tracked over time so each person’s share is kept clear and fair.
 This can be a great alternative to renting if you and your friends or siblings are at a similar life stage.

-You can also use Dynamic Ownership with a parent.
+You can also co-buy with a parent.
 With Dynamic Income Boost, like a standard Income Boost your parent’s income will be added to the mortgage application, but they will also contribute to the monthly repayments in return for equity in the home.
-They can also choose to put down a deposit to the home, again for equity in the property, which we call Dynamic Deposit Boost.
+They can also choose to put down a deposit on the home, again for equity in the property, which we call Deposit Loan.